Omer0191/omer0191.github.io/README.md

 optional arguments:
   -h, --help            show this help message and exit

       --dbd 			            string      Default value is 'selected'.
 Representative of clusters pathmentioned in --path_to_clusters parameter will be calculated.
 Write 'all' if representative calculation of all dbd and all clusters is required.
-  --best_match_initial_motif 	NUMBER		(Optional) This should be 0 if you want initial motif to be random 1 by default --mean_threshold	 	NUMBER		(Optional) mean threshold for uncertain clustersDefault value is 0.80 --z_score_threshold	 	NUMBER		(Optional) max negative threshold of zscore for similarity values of pwmDefault value is -1.0 --top_occurrences 		NUMBER		(Optional) This value corresponds to occurrence of a pwm less than a threshold z-scoreValue is between 0 to 1.
+      --best_match_initial_motif 	NUMBER		This should be 0 if you want initial motif to be random 1 by default --mean_threshold	 	        NUMBER		mean threshold for uncertain clustersDefault value is 0.80 --z_score_threshold	 	    NUMBER		max negative threshold of zscore for similarity values of pwmDefault value is -1.0 --top_occurrences 		    NUMBER		This value corresponds to occurrence of a pwm less than a threshold z-scoreValue is between 0 to 1.
 Default value is 0.15
-  --occurrences_threshold 	NUMBER		(Optional) This value corresponds to threshold of occurrence from top occurrencesValue is between 0 to 1.
+      --occurrences_threshold 	    NUMBER		This value corresponds to threshold of occurrence from top occurrencesValue is between 0 to 1.
 Default value is 0.05
-  --ic 				NUMBER          (Optional) Information Content for trimming edges.Default value is 0.4
+      --ic			                NUMBER      Information Content for trimming edges.Default value is 0.4

 ----------------------------------plot_cluster_motifs----------------------------------
 usage: abc4pwm plot_cluster_motifs [-h]